November 14, 2024

 Add the chilis and the rest of the ingredients to a pot and bring to a boil (go easy on the salt and pepper at this point).
 Then reduce the heat and allow to simmer uncovered for about thirty minutes, stirring occasionally.
 Turn the heat off and allow to sit for about another thirty minutes so that the flavors can all come together.
 At that point, you can adjust the seasoning to your taste.
 You can put this in a blender if you want a smoother sauce, but I generally prefer a chunkier green chili sauce.

 As far as the chilis you add, that can vary depending on the heat level you want.
 What I call for above will make a sauce that is approaching Medium heat on my scale (depending on how hot those jalapenos are).
 And actually, I will generally add a serrano or two to kick up the heat.
 If you take out the jalapenos, you will have a milder sauce (just make sure you didn’t pick up the hot New Mexico chilis if mild is what you are going for).
-Anaheims, Hatch, and/or Pueblo chilis all make a good substitute for the New Mexico chilis.
+Anaheims, Hatch, and/or Pueblo chilis all make a good substitute for the New Mexico chilis, and you can find those at varying heat levels.
 I like to add the Poblanos as well because they add richness to the sauce.

 The sauce will stay good for a couple of weeks or so in the fridge, though it is usually eaten up long before that in my house.
 As mentioned above, this goes well on enchiladas and/or burritos and it also pairs particularly well with eggs.
 And you can certainly experiment and come up with your own uses for the sauce.